NeuralCrop: Combining physics and machine learning for improved crop yield projections: Introduction

 \section{Introduction}

 Global food systems face intensifying threats from climate change, particularly extreme weather events \cite{yang2024climate, rezaei2023climate, hasegawa2021extreme}.
 Accurately assessing the impacts of changing weather and especially extreme event patterns on agricultural productivity is crucial for the development of adaptation strategies to mitigate adverse effects and sustain future food security \cite{hultgren2025impacts, lesk2016influence}.
-Over the past decades, global gridded crop models (GGCMs) have become essential tools for assessing the impacts of climate change on agricultural production \cite{jagermeyr2021climate, adrian2022climate}, and are extensively used in downstream analyses (e.g., food security~\cite{Beier2025PlanetaryBoundaries, luchtenbelt2024quantifying}, sustainability \cite{kahiluoto2024redistribution}, or economy \cite{orlov2024human}).
-Despite their wide use for climate impact assessments, state-of-the-art GGCMs retain substantial uncertainties in representing complex biophysical processes, varying by crop types and spatial scales~\cite{wang2024pathways, xiong2020different, asseng2013uncertainty, Muller2024Substanti}.
-For instance, GGCMs were initially developed and parameterized with focus on average climate conditions, leading to limitations in simulating the impacts of climate extremes on crop growth, such as drought and heat stress~\cite{minoli2022global}.
-Given the projected increases in frequency and magnitude of extreme events in a warming climate \cite{lee2023climate}, and their strong influence on future food security, these limitations are highly problematic.
-Moreover, parameter calibration for traditional GGCMs remains a time-consuming, manual process constrained by sparse observational data across crops and regions \cite{gao2020comparison}.
-The difficulty of reducing process and parameter uncertainties in GGCMs presents major challenges for the reliability of crop yield projections and food risk assessments under climate change \cite{koehler2020uncertainties}.
+Global gridded crop models (GGCMs) are essential tools for projecting the impacts of climate change \cite{jagermeyr2021climate, adrian2022climate}, and are extensively used in downstream analyses (e.g., food security~\cite{Beier2025PlanetaryBoundaries, luchtenbelt2024quantifying}, sustainability \cite{kahiluoto2024redistribution}, or economy \cite{orlov2024human}).
+Despite decades of development, state-of-the-art GGCMs retain substantial uncertainties in process representations and generally underestimate crop yield losses during extreme weather events ~\cite{wang2024pathways, xiong2020different, asseng2013uncertainty, Muller2024Substanti, iizumi2020global}.
+Given the projected increases in frequency and magnitude of extreme events in a warming climate \cite{lee2023climate}, and their strong influence on future food security, these limitations present major challenges for the reliability of crop yield projections and food risk assessments \cite{koehler2020uncertainties}.